University of Atlantia

 A Masters Degree is awarded to those who have earned their Bachelor's and are also Fellows of the University (someone who has completed twenty-six hours of classes as a student and taught classes at three universities.)

-I'm pretty sure I should have earned a degree by now.
-Why haven't I received one?
 If you believe you should have earned a degree as stated by the requirements above, check your Transcript to see which classes you were listed as attending.
 If the transcript is incorrect, contact the registrar.

 Please note that if you have changed your mundane or SCA names since the first university you attended, your records may be filed under two separate names unless you've informed the registrar.
 The University database is independent from all other SCA membership records.

 Class attendance is recorded by the roster sheets turned in by the instructor after the class.
 For in-person classes, make certain that if you have attended at least 75% of a class that you have legibly signed the roster in order to receive credit.
 For virtual classes, check the go to the Mark Virtual Classes Attended page to indicate you took classes, if the teacher didn't mark you attended.
-Where can my local group and I find information on hosting an in-person University session?

 The University of Atlantia staff are always looking for bids for our in-person sessions.
 We have hosting guidelines that should prove useful for helping groups and autocrats determine if the site is suitable and help you through the process.
 We also have a deputy for Event Support to assist you with any other questions.
 They can be reached via email at eventsupport AT university.atlantia.sca.org